 Visit indypl.beanstack.org or simply search “Beanstack” in the Apple App Store or Google Play Store and follow the instructions.
 (Note: Although it would have been clever...the name of the app is not BeanSTALK.)
 Here is a video tutorial to help you get started.

-If you prefer to track your progress on paper, that works too!
-Beginning June 1, once you have completed an activity, give your local branch a call and we will register you over the phone.
+If you prefer to not register online, give your local branch a call and we will register you over the phone.

 Genealogy: IndyPL Staff member Cheryl Wright will discuss Ancestry Library Edition as a beginning resource and use paper forms to help participants create “inventories” and identify gaps in their family history knowledge.